Symbiota2/Symbiota2-php/docs/setup/upgrade_1.x_database.md

 If you are using a Symbiota 1.x database with your installation of Symbiota2, you must first verify that your Symbiota 1.x database is using the most reccent schema version by doing the following:

+**It is highly recommended to make a backup of your database before proceeding.**

 - Establish a connection to your database.
 - Run the following sql query on your database to determine the schema version:
     ```sql